Scholasticpal/Scholasticpal/README.md

 Here are some ideas to get you started:

-Hi There!
-I am a Front End Developer and ML Enthusiast!
-I am Passionate about using my technical and management skills towards building products that positively impact people's lives and make a difference.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...